 But what if you’re not well-versed with markers?
 Seek is the answer.
 Seek delivers AR through a simple QR Code.
 You can have a Tesla in your driveway.
 A Fortnite dancer in your living room.
 Or, see how the Amazon Echo looks like in your kitchen.

-Science and technology in healthcare is rapidly evolving.
+Science and technology in healthcare are rapidly evolving.
 It isn’t very surprising if QR Codes were incorporated.

 In 2021, QR Codes will be one of the biggest contributors to healthcare.
 Several hospitals have already deployed QR Codes in their algorithms.